 An increased irrigation demand puts additional pressure on the groundwater resources that are not only for farmers to sprinkle their fields, but for us to drink and cook.
-The future scenarios illustrated in this research show not only an increment in more water demand for agriculture, but according to other studies in the regions (Please refer to the Project KLIMZUG-NORD), also the risks food production faces without irrigation.
+The future scenarios illustrated in this research show not only an increment in water demand for agriculture, but according to other studies in the regions (please refer to the Project KLIMZUG-NORD), also the risks food production faces without irrigation.

 Indubitably, irrigation technology investments are part of the solution in order to improve application efficiency.
-The Government is preparing a budget of 3 Million Euros for water management under drought conditions as the ones we experience currently.
+The Government is preparing a budget of 3 Million Euros for water management under drought conditions like the ones we experience currently.

 But what about our consumption?